 The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Line L Abandonment Project involving abandonment of facilities by CenterPoint Energy Gas Transmission Company (CenterPoint) in Hot Spring, Clark, Nevada and Columbia Counties, Arkansas.
 This EA will be used by the Commission in its decision-making process to determine whether the project is in the public convenience and necessity.

-This notice announces the opening of the scoping period that will be used to gather environmental input from the public and interested agencies on the project.
-Please note that the scoping period will close on April 11, 2005.
+This notice announces the opening of the scoping process the Commission will use to gather input from the public and interested agencies on the project.
+Your input will help the Commission staff determine what issues need to be evaluated in the EA.
+Please note that the scoping period will close on May 3, 2010.

 Summary of the Proposed Project